Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Experimental Methods

 Each clinician was given a few minutes at the beginning of their session to familiarise themselves with the phantom, probe assembly and tracking interface; during this time, the clinicians inserted the needle into the phantom under ultrasound guidance, but no biopsies were taken and no data was recorded.
 Clinicians were then asked to perform at least six biopsy procedures; however, in the second study, one participant (a specialist registrar) was only able to complete 5 procedures in the time available, one participant (fourth-year trainee) completed 11 insertions and one participant (sixth-year trainee) completed 7 insertions.
-Each procedure comprised: insertion of the introducer needle and stylet to the target lesion under ultrasound guidance; removal of the stylet, leaving the introducer needle in-place; insertion of the biopsy needle through the introducer needle and into the lesion; execution of a core needle biopsy of the lesion; removal of the biopsy tool; and examination of the sampled material.
+Each procedure began with the insertion of the introducer needle and stylet to the target lesion under ultrasound guidance.
+The stylet was then removed, leaving the introducer needle in place, through which the biopsy needle was advanced into the lesion.
+A core needle biopsy was performed, the biopsy needle was withdrawn, and the sampled material was subsequently examined.
 For the first study, inclusions at all three depths were targeted twice: once with tracking enabled and once without.
 Clinicians could choose freely whether to target lesions of the left-hand or right-hand side of the phantom.
-For the second study, clinicians carried out three tracked and three untracked insertions, and were free to choose which of the two~\qty{6}{\centi\meter} deep inclusions to target for each.
+For the second study, clinicians carried out three tracked and three untracked insertions, and were free to choose which of the two~6\,cm deep inclusions to target for each.
 The order of the insertions (depth and tracked/untracked for study one, and only tracked/untracked for study two) was randomised using a Python script executed prior to the arrival of each clinician.
-For each insertion, the time between the puncture of the LDPE film and the clinician's verbal confirmation that the introducer needle had reached the intended target was recorded.
+For each insertion, the time between the puncture of the film and the clinician's verbal confirmation that the introducer needle had reached the intended target was recorded.
 The success of the procedure was also recorded: if the extracted material appeared purple in colour, it was assumed to have come from a beetroot inclusion and the procedure was logged as successful.